wp-plugins/email-address-encoder/readme.txt

 Tags: antispam, anti spam, spam, email, e-mail, mail, spider, crawler, harvester, robots, spambot, block, obfuscate, obfuscation, encode, encoder, encoding, encrypt, encryption, protect, protection
 Requires at least: 2.0
 Tested up to: 3.3
-Stable tag: 1.0
+Stable tag: 1.0.1

 A lightweight plugin to protect plain email addresses from email-harvesting robots by encoding them into decimal and hexadecimal entities.

 == Description ==

 A lightweight plugin to protect plain email addresses from email-harvesting robots by encoding them into decimal and hexadecimal entities.
-Has effect on the content of posts, pages, comments and text widgets.
+Has effect on the posts, pages, comments, excerpts and text widgets.
 No UI, no shortcode, no JavaScript — just simple spam protection.

 == Usage ==